Friday, 12 May 2023

 Dotterel field

 We moved on to Titchwell, where there was no sight nor sound of the Great Reed Warbler from the previous day.
-I added Med Gull to my year list with at least five birds seen among the numerous Black-headed Gulls.
+I added Med Gull to my year list when at least five birds were seen among the numerous Black-headed Gulls.
 Three Little Gulls (an adult and 2 1st winters) dropped onto the scrape in front of the Parrinder hide, a low-flying helicopter put the geese up, and among them was a Spoonbill.
 When they settled back down we found a second Spoonbill among them.
 The weather conditions this morning were awful, it was freezing, much more like winter than spring.
-We left Titchwell and stopped at Thornham to tick two Wood sandpipers that were on the wet grassland.
+We left Titchwell and stopped at Thornham to tick two Wood sandpipers that were present on the wet grassland.
 The rain, wind, and cold conditions made viewing a real challenge.
-I was swiping my glasses and optics more than I was viewing the birds! it soon got even worse and eventually forced us back to the car.
+I was swiping my glasses and optics more than viewing the birds! it soon got even worse and eventually forced us back to the car.

 Signage at the entrance